INSTITUTIONS AND FACILITIES

 Tom Turner and his team are devoted to the conservation and restoration of native fishes around the country, but especially in the arid U.S. Southwest.
 Tom is deeply interested in the historical ecology of fishes in New Mexico, and his dedication to the topic helped fuel my own.
 Learn more.

 Eric was a Crow Canyon Zooarchaeology Intern working on faunal analysis from the Haynie Site (see projects for more details).
 He is a master’s student at the University of North Texas, where his thesis project focuses on evaluating and applying identification criteria for various postcranial skeletal elements of deer (Odocoileus spp.) and pronghorn (Antilocapra americana).

 Alex worked as a Research Assistant on the NSF Doctoral Dissertation Improvement Award (BCS 2005346) associated with my PhD work.
-She graduated from UNM in 2021, has a keen interest in the evolution of human biomechanics, and is currently working on her MPhil in Human Evolutionary Studies in the Department of Archaeology at the University of Cambridge, UK.
+She graduated from UNM in 2021, has a keen interest in the evolution of human biomechanics, and is currently working on her PhD in Human Evolutionary Biology at Harvard University.
+Learn more about Alex.

 Miranda completed her Honor’s Thesis, Tracking Individual Raptors in the Archaeological Record: Implications for the Study of Ritual Economies in New Mexico, and graduated from UNM in 2019.
 I worked with Miranda as a graduate student mentor from 2017 until she graduated, and her research forms the core of the Individuals from Isotopes project (see here).
 She is currently a PhD student in the School of Anthropology at the University of Arizona.
 Learn more about Miranda.